Durant (42), Irving (39) quiet Boston crowd, win 141-126

 TIP-INS

-Nets: Durant’s 17 points were the most in the first quarter for a Net since Kenyon Martin’s 17 in Game 4 of the 2002 NBA Finals against the Lakers. … The Nets had 100 points through three quarters of a playoff game for just the second time in history.
-They also did it on Friday night.
+Nets: Durant’s 17 points were the most in the first quarter for a Net since Kenyon Martin’s 17 in Game 4 of the 2002 NBA Finals against the Lakers.

-Celtics: Walker (knee) and Robert Williams III (ankle) sat out after playing in the first three games of the series, joining Brown (season-ending wrist surgery) on the injury report.
+Celtics: Tatum scored 14 in the first. … Walker (knee) and Robert Williams III (ankle) sat out after playing in the first three games of the series, joining Brown (season-ending wrist surgery) on the injury report.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports